ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   def ADDiu   : ArithLogicI<0x09, "addiu", add, simm16, immSExt16, CPURegs>;

 :num:`Figure #backendstructure-f9` shows how the pattern match work in the IR node **add** and instruction **ADDiu** defined in Cpu0InstrInfo.td.
-This example IR node "add %a, 5", will be translated to "addiu $r1, 5" after %a allcated to register $r1 in regiter allocation stage since the IR pattern[(set RC:$ra, (OpNode RC:$rb, imm_type:$imm16))] is set in ADDiu and the 2nd operand is signed immediate which matched "%a, 5".
+In this example, IR node "add %a, 5" will be translated to "addiu $r1, 5" after %a is allcated to register $r1 in regiter allocation stage since the IR pattern[(set RC:$ra, (OpNode RC:$rb, imm_type:$imm16))] is set in ADDiu and the 2nd operand is signed immediate which matched "%a, 5".
 In addition to pattern match, the .td also set assembly string "addiu" and op code 0x09.